 Student volunteers from Spring Hill College and the University of South Alabama work one-on-one with the children to assist with homework, projects, and papers.
 Attention is given to skill-building and strengthening areas of academic weakness.
 Our goal is for each young person to have a positive scholastic experience.

 We have had a 100% high school graduation rate in the 11 years since its inception.
 Most graduates continue their education with post-secondary course work.

 Community-Based Education Programs

-With the success of Education4Life, we have been able to apply this same model at four area middle schools, creating our Community-Based Education Program.
-Jacqui Virgil is the director.
+With the success of Education4Life, we have been able to apply this same model at five local schools, creating our Community-Based Education Program.
+Dr. Jacqui Virgil is the director.

 The Philippa Stirling Hamilton Education Center opened in August 2017 at Williamson Prep Academy in the Maysville community.

-The Max Miller Education Program opened in January 2018 as a partnership with Spring Hill College’s Albert S. Foley, SJ Community Service Center to work in the following schools: Chastang-Fournier K-8 School, Parker Pillans Middle School, and the Mobile County Training School.
-Tutoring in all subjects is provided by Spring Hill College students under the direction of Jacqui Virgil.
+The Max Miller Education Program opened in January 2018 as a partnership with Spring Hill College’s Albert S. Foley, SJ Community Service Center, and works in the following schools: Parker Pillans Middle School, Scarborough Middle School, Blount High School, and the Mobile County Training School.
+Tutoring in all subjects is provided by Spring Hill College students under the direction of Dr. Jacqui Virgil.